Trade unions in India

-Trade Unions in India are registered and file annual returns under the Trade Union Act (1926).
-Statistics on Trade Unions are collected annually by the Labour Bureau of the Ministry of Labour, Government of India.
-As per the latest data, released for 2012, there were 16,154 trade unions which had a combined membership of 9.18 million (based on returns from 15 States – out of a total of 28 States and 9 Union Territories).
-The Trade Union movement in India is largely divided along political lines and follows a pre-Independence pattern of overlapping interactions between political parties and unions.
-The net result of this type of system is debated as it has both advantages and disadvantages.
-According to the data submitted by various trade unions to the Ministry of Labour and Employment as part of a survey, INTUC with a combined membership of 33.3 million, has emerged as the largest trade union in India as of 2013.
+Trade unions in India are registered and file annual returns under the Trade Union Act (1926).
+Statistics on trade unions are collected annually by the Labour Bureau of the Ministry of Labour, Government of India.
+According to the data released for 2012, there were 16,154 trade unions with a combined membership of 9.18 million, based on returns from 15 states out of a total of 28 states and 9 union territories.
+The trade union movement in India is largely divided along political lines and follows a pre-Independence pattern of overlapping interactions between political parties and unions.
+The net result of this system is debated, as it has both advantages and disadvantages.
+According to data submitted by various trade unions to the Ministry of Labour and Employment as part of a survey, INTUC, with a combined membership of 33.3 million, emerged as the largest trade union in India as of 2013.